THE REWARD OF SACRIFICING

 And secondly, if you sow one seed of corn you won’t reap an acre of corn; you’ll only reap one stalk.
 We reap in proportion to our sowing.

-This is the Law of the Harvest—sow little, reap little; sow much, reap much.
-You reap in proportion to your giving.
+So, the Law of the Harvest is this: Sow little, reap little; sow much, reap much.
+You reap in proportion to your sowing.

-(Illustration) When I began my evangelistic ministry I needed to purchase recording and duplicating equipment for my sermons.
+(Illustration) When I began my evangelistic ministry, I needed media equipment to propagate my sermons and teachings.
 So I began giving a sacrificial amount of money each week to my home church.
-After a season of giving a businessman approached me and offered to purchase all the recording and duplicating equipment I needed for the ministry.
-I discovered early on that God rewards sacrifices.
+After a season of giving, a businessman approached me and offered to purchase all the recording and media equipment I needed for the ministry.
+Thus, I discovered early on that God rewards my sacrifices.

 (Illustration) You might ask, “Pastor, did you plant seed before you came to pastor this church?”
 Yes, I did.
 Before accepting this appointment I prayed for a very special assignment.
 I didn’t want to simply ‘fill a pulpit.’
-So the seed I planted was to launch a website that offered free of charge sermons, Bible teachings, and devotionals.
-That was the beginning of PulpitToday.com, which has had over 5,000,000 hits.
-I prayed, “Lord, I’m going to pay the cost of providing this study material for others to use, and I ask that you will accept this as my “sowing” for receiving a divine appointment.
+I wanted a divine ministry appointment.
+So the seed I planted, was to launch a website that offered free-of-charge sermons, Bible teachings, and devotionals.
+That was the beginning of PulpitToday.org, which has had over 5,000,000 hits.
+I prayed, “Lord, I’m going to pay the cost of providing this study material for others to use, and I ask that you will accept this as my “sowing” for receiving a divine ministry appointment.
 I planted several thousand dollars into this website before coming here as your pastor.
-Yes, that was quite a sacrifice, but my vision was such that I couldn’t help but do it.
-God honors sacrifice!
+Yes, that was quite a sacrifice!
+But I wanted my sacrifice to match my vision.
+And praise God for what he’s done for me!

 Conclusion